johnandrade18/vscode-terminals-tabs/README.md

 This extension provides the following commands that can be keybound in your [keybindings.json](https://code.visualstudio.com/docs/customization/keybindings#_customizing-shortcuts) file:

 - `terminalTabs.createTerminal`: Creates a terminal with an icon
-- `terminalTabs.createNamedTerminal`: Creates a terminal with an icon that has a name (indicated in the dropdown)
+- `terminalTabs.createNameTerminal`: Creates a terminal with an icon that has a name (indicated in the dropdown)
 - `terminalTabs.showTerminal1`: Shows the first terminal
 - `terminalTabs.showTerminal2`: Shows the second terminal
 - `terminalTabs.showTerminal3`: Shows the third terminal